 Dr. Paul Mueller

-Dr. Mueller went into the NCSU’s phased retirement program on 1 July, 2011.
-He has many years experience in agricultural extension, research, and teaching programs at North Carolina State University.
+Dr. Mueller entered NCSU’s phased retirement program on 1 July, 2011 – 1 July, 2014.
+He has many years’ experience in agricultural extension, research, and teaching programs at North Carolina State University.
 He served for 16 years (until 2010) as the College of Agriculture and Life Science’s (CALS) first Coordinator for Sustainable Agriculture. and served 14 years as the Coordinator for the Farming Systems Research Unit of The Center for Environmental Farming Systems.
 He has been involved with applied grassland farming research with ruminant animals including caprine silvo-pastoral systems and agricultural systems that integrate crops and livestock.
 Training, technology transfer and educational programs have been designed for advisors, farmers and agribusiness personnel interested in sustainable agriculture principles and practices and those striving to improve pasture and grassland management.

 Dr. Mueller has been involved with graduate and under graduate teaching.
 For eight years he team taught FOR 577/SSC 577 (NCSU); ENV 277 (Duke); ECO 199 (UNC):Conservation and Sustainable Development I (3 credit hours), a graduate level course offered jointly by Duke, NCSU and UNC providing an interdisciplinary perspective on interrelationships between agriculture, conservation of natural resources and environmental systems and the economic development process.
 With Dr. Mike Linker, he developed CS 495C, Agroecology, a 3 credit course designed for the study of Agroecosystems.
 This course has now evolved into a crop science minor lead by Dr. Michelle Schroeder.
 In 2004 Dr. Mueller designed and taught a new graduate course CS 620/820, Critical Issues in Sustainable Agriculture.
 This course is now being offered every other year by Dr. Schroeder-Moreno and Dr. Julie Grossman (Soil Science).
 Dr. Mueller has also been a member of the teaching faculty for The Center for Environmental Farming Systems (CEFS) summer internship program.